semantic-flow/sflo-dendron-notes/sflo.todo.md

-Review the @/.ai-guidance.md and its two linked docs Review [[sflo.concept.mesh-repo]] to understand the self-hosting approach Consider how the ontology's own structure demonstrates mesh principles Figure out how the ontology IRI (https://semantic-flow.github.io/sflo-ontology )

-Define core classes for Node, Element, Dataset, and their relationships Establish properties for versioning, handles, and metadata relationships Create examples showing how real mesh instances would use the ontology Success Criteria:
+Review the @/.ai-guidance.md and its two linked docs Review [[sflo.concept.mesh-repo]] to understand the self-hosting approach Consider how the ontology's own structure demonstrates mesh principles Define core classes for MeshNode, Element, Dataset, and their relationships Establish properties for versioning, handles, and metadata relationships Create examples showing how real mesh instances would use the ontology Success Criteria: